hanasusak/rvGWAS/README.md

 Reason to run many permutations is to ensure that you are filtering out frequent population specific SNPs or indels (not present at high frequency at EVS of 1000 genome project) if you have more then enough controls (controls have to be well mached to cases and good representation of population, no much mixture).
 If you would calculate AF on whole set of controls and filter based on this AF, you would bias your results as you would use same contorls samples for estimating AF and for testing in variant associaition tests.

-For more information how to run this REWAS testing script type at your terminal:
+For more information how to run this RVAS testing script type at your terminal:
 ```Shell
 Rscript RVAS_tests_prec.R --h
 ```